Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Multi-messenger Emission from black hole-torus systems

 A principle outcome of black hole evolution shown in Fig. \ref{figGrowthe} is a {slowly rotating remnant}, whose angular velocity has reached the fixed point $\Omega_H=\Omega_{ISCO}$ in the equations of suspended accretion, satisfying

 as a black hole gradually lost most of its angular momentum, and the surrounding Kerr space time relaxed to the space time of a slowly spinning black hole.
-Just such slow spin appears to be present in the progenitor binary estimates (\ref{EQN_GW15}) of GW150914.
+(Just such slow spin appears to be present in the progenitor binary estimates (\ref{EQN_GW15}) of GW150914, but this may also be attributed to canonical isolated stellar evolution prior.)

-As a stable fixed point, the black hole luminosity will reach a plateau with finite luminosity in open outflows, provided there is a continuing (latent) accretion.
-In attributing SN2015L to black hole spin down following (\ref{EQN_TsB}), just such plateau is seen at late times in the optical light curve.
+As a stable fixed point, the black hole luminosity will reach a plateau with finite luminosity in open outflows, provided there is a continuing, latent accretion.
+The plateau in the optical light curve at late times appears natural when attributing SN2015L to black hole spin down following (\ref{EQN_TsB}).
 Following (\ref{EQN_TsA}), it may signal X-ray tails (XRT) over time scales of thousands of seconds, discovered by {\em Swift}, that are remarkably universal to LGRBs and SGRBs alike, pointing to a common remnant \citep{eic09}.

-We here identify this remnant with slowly rotating black holes about the stable fixed point (\ref{EQN_FP}), as a sure outcome regardless of prior formation and evolution history and progenitor (Fig. \ref{fAPC1}).
+We identify this remnant to be a slowly rotating black hole about the stable fixed point (\ref{EQN_FP}), as a sure outcome regardless of prior formation and evolution history and progenitor.
 In the present context, XRT's may possibly be accompanied by long lasting low luminosity gravitational wave emission.
 As a common endpoint, this may appear both to normal LGRBs and SGRBs originating in mergers, following messy break-up of neutron stars in the tidal field of a companion black hole \citep{lee98,lee99} or in the merger of two neutron stars \citep{ros07}.

+Any misalignment between its angular momentum and that of the black hole would further lead to Lense-Thirring precession and hence line-broadening of the trajectories shown \citep{van04b} and thick or extended disks will produce frequencies lower than those shown.
+In particular, Fig. \ref{figGW170817EE} shows Extended Emission to GW170817 appears at $< 700$\,Hz in the first quadrant, identified with emission from mass-quadrupole moment at about three times the radius of the ISCO.

-We estimate the resulting release in X-rays to have a luminosity $L_X\simeq 0.25\,\dot{m}$ for an accretion rate $\dot{m}$.
+At late times, a further release in X-rays may appear with luminosity $L_X\simeq 0.25\,\dot{m}$ for an accretion rate $\dot{m}$.
 Accompanying gravitational wave emissions should be very weak with negligible increase in black hole mass and angular momentum in view of the observed X-ray luminosities, e.g., $L_X\simeq 10^{41}$ erg s$^{-1}$ in GRB060614 \citep{man07}.
 If unsteady, large amplitude flaring may occur in, e.g., GRB050502B \citep{geh09} by fluctuations between feedback of the black hole $(\Omega_H> \Omega_T)$ or accretion $(\Omega_H< \Omega_T)$.
 See also \citep{lei08}.